the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 You should also **think about your audience**.
 Your project might be reused by people with different skills, roles, objectives, and socio-economic and cultural environments.

-Provide clear opportunities for contributions, review, management, mentoring and support.
+Provide clear opportunities for contributions, review, management, mentoring, and support.
 Provide an overview of how different contributions or resources are connected and how new contributions will fit into existing materials.
 You may also include an index of all the project's documentation, so people can easily find what they are looking for.